Your Guide to Live Chat Support Services

 This led to the development of rich messaging applications and protocols such as Apple Messages for Business and WhatsApp, which use Rich Communication Services (RCS).
 RCS features enhancements like buttons, quick replies, and carousel cards—all designed to make interactions easier and faster for the customer.

-For all these reasons, using rich messaging in live chat with customers will likely help boost engagement.
+Using rich messaging in live chat with customers will likely help boost engagement.
 Customers are accustomed to seeing emojis now, and you can include them as a way of humanizing and personalizing your interactions.
-There might be contexts in which they need to see graphics or images, which is very difficult with the old Short Messaging Service (SMS).
+There might be contexts in which they need to see or even send graphics or images, which is very difficult with the old Short Messaging Service (SMS).

 In the final analysis, rich messaging offers another powerful opportunity to create the kind of seamless experience that makes interacting with your support enjoyable and productive.